grafana/agent/docs/sources/flow/reference/components/discovery.dockerswarm.md

 ### services

-The `services` `role` discovers all [Swarm services](https://docs.docker.com/engine/swarm/key-concepts/#services-and-tasks) and exposes their ports as targets.
+The `services` role discovers all [Swarm services](https://docs.docker.com/engine/swarm/key-concepts/#services-and-tasks) and exposes their ports as targets.
 For each published port of a service, a single target is generated.
 If a service has no published ports, a target per service is created using the `port` attribute defined in the arguments.

 Available meta labels:

-- `__meta_dockerswarm_service_id`: the id of the service.
+- `__meta_dockerswarm_service_id`: the ID of the service.
 - `__meta_dockerswarm_service_name`: the name of the service.
 - `__meta_dockerswarm_service_mode`: the mode of the service.
 - `__meta_dockerswarm_service_endpoint_port_name`: the name of the endpoint port, if available.